hadan24/robot-finds-kitten/README.md

 6.

 7. My "AAA" version would include more potential items to interact with and thus more ways to obstruct or help the player.
+Since I have been on a modern roguelike kick with Supergiant's _Hades_, It could include multiple randomly generated levels, in which objects spawn at different rates to vary the difficulty.
+Another possible route would be to have hand-crafted levels to take this more into a puzzle-like direction.

 ## How it went